pskowronek/unitra-fm-radio-arduino/README.md

 ## A background
 Let's start with a background information.
 [Unitra ANIA R-612](http://www.oldradio.pl/karta.php?numer=926) is kinda old FM 'tourist' Polish mono radio produced in communist times.
 It was relatively of good quality both as it comes to materials and electronics circuits inside - as it received stations very good and the sound quality was good.
-From visual aspect of the design was also nice.
-It could be powered with 220V (now we have 230V, but it is not a problem) and with 5x AA.
+From a visual aspect of the design it was also quite nice.
+It could be powered with 220V/230V and alternatively with 5x AA.
 It could receive LF (D), MF (Ś), HF (K) and FM aka VHF but in [OIRT band](https://en.wikipedia.org/wiki/International_Radio_and_Television_Organisation) 65.8-74.0 MHz.
-As it might be suspected FM / VHF was most popular, but in late 90s all the stations were forced to move to CCIR band - 87.5-108MHz.
+As it might be suspected FM/VHF was most popular, but in late 90s all the stations were forced to move to CCIR band - 87.5-108MHz.
 Finally we moved away from eastern ideas of doing things different and joined the rest of the Europe.
-But, this required to re-tune the radios to use so called upper band.
-Three years ago when there was a need to have a radio in a bathroom I came up with this Unitra piece but I had to re-tune it and succeeded ... only partially - the radio covered only 2/3rds of the current band and the reception was not so much ideal (remember, it is in the bathroom - no windows, waves have problems).
+But, this required to re-tune radios to use so called upper band.
+Three years ago when there was a need to have a radio in a bathroom I came up with this Unitra piece but I had to re-tune it and succeeded ... only partially - the radio covered only 2/3rds of the current band and the reception was not so much ideal (remember - it is in a bathroom - no windows and a lot of pipes - waves may have problems).
 Let's end up here.

 ## The idea